yhagio/tutorialedge.net/content/nodejs/nodejs-jwt-authentication-tutorial.md

 * NodeJS installed on your machine
 * A Text Editor (I recommend Visual Studio Code)

+# Video Tutorial

+This tutorial is available in video format if you prefer:

+{{< youtube id="0g0Of8jlhN8" autoplay="false" >}}

 # Introduction

 Being able to verify who is hitting your API endpoints is incredibly important.
 It allows you to determine if the requestor is an authorized person who is allowed to actually interact with your service.

 This is where JWT authentication can solve our problems.
 We can create use JWTs in combination with request headers to help us validate that an incoming request is authorized or not.

 # JWTs or JSON Web Tokens